Human: Life cycle

 Most human reproduction takes place by internal fertilization via sexual intercourse, but can also occur through assisted reproductive technology procedures.
 The average gestation period is 38 weeks, but a normal pregnancy can vary by up to 37 days.
-Embryonic development in the human covers the first eight weeks of development; at the beginning of the ninth week the embryo is termed a fetus.
+Embryonic development in humans covers the first eight weeks of development; at the beginning of the ninth week the embryo is termed a fetus.
 Humans are able to induce early labor or perform a caesarean section if the child needs to be born earlier for medical reasons.
 In developed countries, infants are typically 3–4 kg in weight and 47–53 cm in height at birth.
-However, low birth weight is common in developing countries, and contributes to the high levels of infant mortality in these regions.
+However, low birth weight is common in developing countries, and it contributes to the high levels of infant mortality in these regions.

 Compared with other species, human childbirth is dangerous, with a much higher risk of complications and death.
 The size of the fetus's head is more closely matched to the pelvis than in other primates.
-The reason for this is not completely understood, but it contributes to a painful labor that can last 24 hours or more.
+The reason for this is not completely understood, (Note: Traditionally, this has been explained by conflicting evolutionary pressures involved in bipedalism and encephalization, the so-called obstetrical dilemma, but recent research suggests other factors may be at play.) but it contributes to a painful labor that can last 24 hours or more.
 The chances of a successful labor increased significantly during the 20th century in wealthier countries with the advent of new medical technologies.
 In contrast, pregnancy and natural childbirth remain hazardous ordeals in developing regions of the world, with maternal death rates approximately 100 times greater than in developed countries.